 Jump Cut Smoothing for Talking Heads

-TL;DR: Given a talking head video, we remove the filler and repetitive words, smooth the resulting jump cut, and output a seamless video.
+TL;DR: Given a talking head video (left), we remove the filler and repetitive words, smooth the resulting jump cut, and output a seamless video (right).

 Abstract